AlphaSierraGaming

 PORTSGlobal port and anchorage locations.
 Searchable by name.

-RAILGlobal rail network via OpenRailwayMap.
-Appears at zoom level 7 and above.
+RAILGlobal rail network via OpenRailwayMap at zoom 7+.
 Useful for tracking overland logistics corridors adjacent to naval chokepoints.

 CABLESGlobal submarine cable routes.
 Overlay with the Squid layer to observe proximity of Chinese distant-water fishing fleets to critical undersea infrastructure.